-On the other side of the old city are more resort hotels and a bunch are also under construction for openings in the next couple years.
-(See our previous post on new hotels in Latin America.)
+On the other side of the old city are more resort hotels in the Bocagrande area, where the Hilton was the main attraction for many years.
+Others are under construction for openings in the next couple years.

-For now anyway, the one at the top of the heap is the Hilton Cartagena.
-Situated on a promentory with panoramic ocean views, it has a terrific pool complex with a bar and a great restaurant designed to look like a traditional Cartagena home.
+Getting competition but still a top choice is the Hilton Cartagena.
+Situated on a promontory with panoramic ocean views, it has a terrific pool complex with a bar and a great restaurant designed to look like a traditional Cartagena home.
 It boasts polished Hilton service and plenty of bilingual staffers.

 See more on the area at the official Cartagena de Indias tourism site.

 Post and photos by travel destinations expert Tim Leffel.
-He was hosted by Sonesta Cartagena as part of his attendence at TravelMart Latin America.
+He was hosted by Sonesta Cartagena as part of his attendance at TravelMart Latin America.